Eco Tips: Swopping to a plant based diet

 Campaign for change.

 Whilst individuals can make significant changes to their lifestyle, there are somethings they personally cannot change.
 As an individual you cannot change the tax system that doesn’t tax aviation fuel.
 As an individual you cannot implement a subsidy scheme that would make public transport cheaper than private car travel.
 As an individual you cannot change legislation that discourages the building of on-shore wind turbines and solar farms.
 As an individual you cannot require all local councils to adopt a common recycling policy.
-And the list goes on – as an individual you might wish to an expansion of nature reserves, of rewilding landscapes, of implementing nature based flood defences, of ensuring all homes and commercial premises are adequately insulated against extremes of temperature, the provision of safe cycle routes through and between all urban areas, an end to the discharging of sewage into seas and rivers, curbs on industrial farming and fishing etc.
+And the list goes on – as an individual you might wish to see an expansion of nature reserves, of rewilding landscapes, of implementing nature based flood defences, of ensuring all homes and commercial premises are adequately insulated against extremes of temperature, the provision of safe cycle routes through and between all urban areas, an end to the discharging of sewage into seas and rivers, curbs on industrial farming and fishing etc.

 Where we can’t effect changes as an individual, we may find we can as a group – the more people in the group, the stronger their collective voice.
 As individuals we can address issues of climate, biodiversity and social justice in various ways.